Madrid is always a good idea!

 8. Watch a football match at Santiago Bernabeu

-Whether or not you are a football fan, experiencing a game at Santiago Bernabeu is an incredible experience.
-The spaniards has a really strong culture around football, which I find quite fascinating.
+The Spaniards has a very strong culture around football, which I find quite fascinating.
 The fans will always let their team know how they feel about them and their competitors.
-At the same time a football match, sort of feel like a party as people are singing and dancing on the tribunes.

 9. See the sunset at Templo de Debod

 From templo de Debod there is the most beautiful view over the city.
-Watching the sun go down from here with people you love is definitely one of the best and most beautiful things you can do in Madrid.
+Watching the sun go down from here with people you love is most definitely one of the best things you can do in Madrid.
 It is gorgeous!

 10. Go on a tapas crawl in Calle Cava Bajo

-If you want to eat good tapas in Madrid, this street is where you should go.
+If you want to eat good tapas in Madrid, Calle Cava Bajo is the street where you should go.
 The street is filled with lots of small restaurants and bars, which makes it easy to go from place to place and try different tapas and wines.
-I especially love the place called Taberna Tempranillo.
-It is a very tiny place, which makes it super cool!

 Our favorite places to eat in Madrid